hamzausmanghani/AI-search/README.md

 ## ABOUT APPLICATION

-The Desktop app contains following features.
+The Desktop app contains following features. <br>
 -Secure login.
 -Add, delete and reload data.
 -Searching based on AI